Ankur-Sh/expense-tracker/README.md

 ###Documentation--> client/readme.md

+###key points: in backend you have to pass MONGO_URL:your mongo url and also a JWT_SECRET: anything like project

 # Expense Tracker Application

 This repository contains the source code for a full-stack expense tracking application.
 It features a React-based frontend for a smooth user experience and a Node.js/Express backend to handle data management and API endpoints.